⚠ Rule Update (March 19, 2026):A federal court has vacated the FinCEN RRE Rule nationwide. Read our full breakdown of what this means for your firm →

 Do I need to report if the LLC has only one member who is a natural person?

-Yes.
-If the single-member LLC is the transferee and the transfer is non-financed residential real estate, a FinCEN real estate report is required.
-The sole member would be identified as both the beneficial owner (100% ownership) and potentially as having substantial control.
+When the RRE Rule applies to the closing: if the single-member LLC is the transferee and the transfer is non-financed residential real estate, a report would typically be required, with the sole member as beneficial owner (100%) and potentially substantial control.
+During vacatur, confirm whether any filing obligation exists for that date.

 How long must FinCEN real estate reports be retained?